Same-sex marriage in Campeche: Same-sex marriage

+Legislative action

 On 31 March 2014, a lesbian couple, María Estrada Muñoz and Faride Cabrera Can, applied for a marriage license in San Francisco de Campeche.
 Officials rejected their application on the basis that same-sex couples could only enter into civil unions and could not legally marry.
 The Supreme Court held oral arguments, and declared the ban on same-sex marriages unconstitutional in July 2014.
 It permitted the plaintiff couple to marry and ordered Congress to modify the Civil Code to allow same-sex marriages.
 The conservative National Action Party (PAN) said it would abide by the ruling.
 The couple married on 30 August 2014.
 In September 2014, the PRD announced that eight same-sex couples, five from San Francisco de Campeche and three from Ciudad del Carmen, had sought amparos granting them the right to marry.
 It added that analysis of changing the marriage statutes was in progress.

 On 4 April 2016, Governor Alejandro Moreno Cárdenas submitted a same-sex marriage bill to the Congress of Campeche.
 Shortly thereafter, the two largest parties in the state, the Institutional Revolutionary Party (PRI) and the National Action Party, announced their support for the bill.
 Deputies said the bill would likely be voted on sometime in May 2016.
 On 10 May, Congress voted 34–1 to approve the same-sex marriage bill.
 It was published in the official state gazette on 16 May and came into effect on 20 May.